Viva La Vida

 VIVA LA VIDA

 As cool as all those places were, none of them hold a candle to the highlight of the tour – at least speaking for myself.
-And that’s none other than Huacachina; a village built around the middle of an honest to god… wait for it… oasis!
+And that’s none other than Huacachina – a village built around the middle of an honest-to-god… wait for it… oasis!

-Also guilty.
+But also guilty.
 I felt guilty for feeling so happy, so, so alive, when he was so, so dead.
 He had to die for me to feel this way.
 It felt all too unfair.
 Exhilaration and despair merged into one.
 To quote Charlie, in that moment, I swear I was infinite.
 With tears streaming down my face I swear I could feel the entirety of the human experience all at one go.
 I was simply infinite.
 So ecstatic, so miserable at the same time.
 A bittersweet symphony of emotions.
 For which I have my dad to thank.
 Thank you, dad.

 Stay wild,